Grasping These Fleeting Memories

 “Ah, sorry, I tried looking at the fireworks but your face was more beautiful.”

-After that comment, Sawako paused, sat back up, put her hands over her face, and cried.
+After that comment, the girl called Sawako paused, sat back up, put her hands over her face, and cried.

 She cried more than she ever had in her life.
-She no longer tried to stop the tears that poured across her face, they fell like a maple tree shedding its beautiful summer-colored leaves.
-She stained her new flower-patterned kimono crying, but she didn’t care.
-Her well-kept hair was a complete mess, but she didn’t care.
+She no longer tried to stop the tears that poured across her face, they were as numerous as the stars.
+She stained her new flower patterned kimono crying, but she didn’t care.
 People began to notice and murmur, but she didn’t care.
 She only cared for Haruto, and he was gone.

-People were watching now, seeing a broken girl facing the burden of reality and fate.
-They were whispering rumors and shuffling away.
-Sawako didn’t care though, why should she.
+People were watching now, whispering rumors and shuffling away.
+The girl didn’t care though, why should she.
 What is the worth of embarrassment when you lost everything?

 Her words were drowned out by the booms of the fireworks she once wanted to see.
-It didn’t matter that much though, Haruto couldn’t understand her, she knew it.
-She was alone, talking to herself, embarrassing herself.
-Her words would reach no one.
-They only make her look like a lovestruck fool.
-But she didn’t care.
+It didn’t matter that much though, Haruto couldn’t understand her.

 The night was filled with the incoherent cries of a girl lost in hopeless love and the deafening roars of colorful fireworks.
-And, as fate would have it, when the firework show finally died down, all that was left were the sad cries of a lonely girl who lost the things she cared for the most.
+And when the firework show finally died down, all that was left were the sad cries of a lonely girl who lost the things she cared for the most.

 “Hey… hey… are you ok?”
-The boy she called Haruto shook the crying girl’s shoulders.
-Sawako didn’t respond.
-She couldn’t respond.
+The boy called Haruto shook the crying girl’s shoulders, but he found no response.

 There, beyond the red railing of the old wooden bridge sat the murky waters of Osaka Bay, 50 meters below his feet.
-Below drifted a dead flower-patterned lantern inscribed with words that were never read.
 There were no lanterns up anymore, they had drifted away or sank under the waves.
 Fireworks no longer lit the skies, only the moon and the stars Altair and Vega shined down, watching a silent boy and a crying girl.

-In a silent moment, Sawako watched as a boy she loved called Haruto stood up, walked towards the railings of the bridge, and jumped.
+In a silent decision, the boy named Haruto stood up, walked towards the railing of the bridge, and jumped.

 “NO!
 NO NO NO NO NO. DON’T YOU DARE.
 NO!”